Code Guidelines

 Nonmatching Code

-macro, and explain in a comment why it does not match.
+- If your code does not match, use the NONMATCHING macro, and explain in a comment why it does not match.

 - The aforementioned macro can also be used to offer alternative, better-looking code.